VishakhaSahu05/DevTinder/homework.md

 -Js object vs JSON obj (diffrence)
 -Add the express.json middleware to your app
--Make your signup API dynamic to recive data from the end user
+-Make your signup API dynamic to recive data from the end user -user.findOne() with duplicate emailIds , which object is returned -API - Feed API  -GET /feed-get all the users from the database -GET user by ID
+-Create a delete user API
+-Difference between PATCH and PUT